LucasDelfino92/morrowindsharp/mw#.md

 - In the **mapsWagner** tab, enable each of the three maps (Solstheim, Vvardenfell, Mournhold).

-> This will enable the realistic world maps.
+> This will enable realistic world maps.
 You can choose which one to display by opening your map and clicking on the selection dropdown menu, which at the time of install should display **No Map**.
 You can disable this **Selection Dropdown** menu in the mod's Mod Config menu.

 ### MetaBarj0's manipulated